ashermorgan/aoh/README.md

   clients must not be able to trigger the execution of other hosts' tasks, then the `['--limit', 'aoh']` option should be added to `extra_args`.
 Consider also adding these options to `block_opts` to prevent clients from modifying them.

+Other recommended security measures include using a reverse proxy to serve AoH over HTTPS only, using Ansible Vault to securely store playbook secrets, and ensuring that all playbooks are fully trusted and secure.

 ## Limitations